 Bayern pressures Dortmund with 4-0 rout in Hannover

-Bayern’s away victory and helped the six-time defending champion close the gap behind Dortmund to six points ahead of the leader’s home game against Werder Bremen later Saturday.

-Joshua Kimmich got Bayern off to a flying start, firing on the volley inside the far post after just a minute played.
+Joshua Kimmich got the visitors off to a flying start, firing on the volley inside the far post after just a minute played.

 David Alaba scored the second with a hammer-shot from 20 meters inside the top corner.